Skip to main content

 In the same way, a citizen who has touched on these issues online or on social sites may also not want to withhold this information.
 Often, jurors are subject to investigation by all sides and the Court.

-Yes, respond to the questions in a yes, no, I don’t know type of way.
+Yes, respond to the questions in a yes or no, I don’t know, type of way.
 Less is more.
 The Court has many people to interview.
 Move along.
-So long as you have no religious views or philosophy preventing you from doing justice, you should be okay to serve.
-If you agree that everyone deserves a fair trial regardless of the law, you should be ok to fit the panel.
+So long as you have no religious views or philosophy preventing you from doing justice, you should be OK to serve.
+If you agree that everyone deserves a fair trial regardless of the law, you should be OK with fitting the panel.

-Also, are you capable of convicting even if you disagree with a bad law?
+Also, can you convict even if you disagree with a bad law?
 Yes, you can be capable of that.
 But courts consider each separately.
 After this, it makes sense to silence your opinions on nullification.

 But What About Promises Under Oath?